 Moses assembles the Israelites and reiterates the commandment to observe Shabbat.
-Then, he conveys God’s instructions for the building of the Mishkan, or Tabernacle, God’s temporary earthly residence.
+Then, he conveys God’s instructions for the building of the Mishkan, God’s temporary earthly residence.
 The people donate fine materials generously, so much so that Moses has to instruct them to stop giving.
 A team of wise-hearted artists then builds the Mishkan and its furnishings, closely following the divine blueprint.

 VayakhelShemot (exodus)

-"“The people’s work of contributing sufficed for all the work that had to be done, and even to have a surplus.”"
+"The people’s work of contributing sufficed for all the work that had to be done, and even to have a surplus."

 Read the full text